mateoias/aws_flask_ner/README.md

 I originally hosted the API as an EC2 instance on AWS, however it was limited to 12 months of free tier usage so I have terminated the instance.

 ## Further background on the ner_for_esl project
-for more information, you can also see my article at https://chatbotslife.com/practical-nlp-for-language-learning-9b3a259fe7b5?sk=9a00138f2189baac2f9d3d4b2e81b955
+For more information, you can also see my article at https://chatbotslife.com/practical-nlp-for-language-learning-9b3a259fe7b5?sk=9a00138f2189baac2f9d3d4b2e81b955

 English Learning and the Wheel of Fortune Corpus